 - Chicken Soft Tacos with Fresh Tomatillo Salsa

 - 2 cups Charred Poblano Tomatillo Enchilada Sauce divided, recipe on this site

 - 1 tablespoon canola oil

 - Enchilada Sauce

-- Preheat the oven to 350°.
-Spray a glass baking dish with vegetable spray.
-Spoon 2 tablespoons enchilada sauce into the bottom of the dish and loosely spread with a spatula.
+- Spray a shallow 2 quart casserole dish with vegetable spray (I used two casseroles) Spoon 2 tablespoons enchilada sauce into the bottom of the dish and loosely spread with a spatula.
 Set aside.

 - Continue in this manner until you’ve filled the dish with rolled enchiladas.
 Spread 1/3 cup enchilada sauce over the casserole and top with remaining cheese.

 - Bake until cheese is melted and bubbling, about 15 minutes.